troy-west/apache-kafka-three-ways/README.md

 A deep dive into the history and fundamentals of Apache Kafka as a Message Broker.

-We learn about the real-time data's unifying abstraction, and explain Kafka via the lens of decisions and trade-offs, focusing on:
+We learn about the real-time data's unifying abstraction, and explain Kafka via the lens of three key project decisions and their trade-offs:

 1. High Availability
 2. Linear Scalability